Jan Collaert II: Work

 Collaert brothers' etchings are recorded as being "after Phillip Gale".
 Another contemporary draughtsman who provided source material was Maerten de Vos, a Flemish painter in the Mannerist tradition.
 De Vos was the author of approximately 1600 drawings that later were made into prints.
 Collaert also made a series of prints after de Vos' drawings.

-The series of twenty illustrations- plus a title page- depicting Biblical characters engaged in heroic acts were completed between 1590–1595 in association with Cornelis van Kiel, a Dutch lexicographer and writer, for his Latin text Icones Illustrium Feminarum Veteris Testamenti (The Celebrated Women of the Old Testament).
+The series of twenty illustrations- plus a title page- depicting Biblical characters engaged in heroic acts were completed between 1590 and 1595 in association with Cornelis van Kiel, a Dutch lexicographer and writer, for his Latin text Icones Illustrium Feminarum Veteris Testamenti (The Celebrated Women of the Old Testament).
 The engravings, "clearly Mannerist in inspiration" are reminiscent of Sandro Botticelli's work, detailed portrayals of Rubenesque figures with tiny heads and expressive hands.

 He also produced book illustrations for Antwerp publishing house Plantin Moretus.